chriskormaris/NLJ-SMJ/README.md

 ## Description

-Implementation of two join algorithms, Sort Merge Join (SMJ) and Nested Loops Join (NLJ).
+Implementation of two join algorithms, Nested Loops Join (NLJ) and Sort Merge Join (SMJ).
 Written in Java.
 The program take as input 2 comma-separated files and performs the user specified equi-join algorithm in order to join them on selected attributes.
 The program must accept the following command line arguments:

 <ul>